marketing | agents | pricing

-"Investec Realty is committed to promoting and supporting the Asheville Jewish Community."
+"Investec Realty is committed to supporting the Asheville Jewish Community."

 For a great reference please visit:

 “Many people who come to the south are surprised to find out that there is a strong Asheville Jewish community that has been here for more than 100 years.
 That certainly includes Asheville and the surrounding area.
 I have personally been laughed at by people outside the south who thought I was making that up.
 In our interviews for The Down Home Project, the state-wide history of Jews of North Carolina, Rabbi Michael Robinson, 80, who was born and grew up in Asheville, but lived outside the south as an adult, told us that when he was in the navy in WWII, shipmates would not believe that he was Jewish and from the south."
 Jan Schochet, partner History@Hand

 Jewish Asheville Links

 - Maccabi Academy of Asheville